Pattern Recognition Based Machine Anomaly Detection

 A step beyond basic anomaly detection, predictive maintenance seeks to provide greater insight by classifying observed patterns from one or more sensors against a model with multiple defined states.
 The benefit is greater insight when addressing possible faults.
 The challenge is need for either (a) sufficient historical data with examples of each excursion / failure mode to properly train the algorithm or (b) an ability to translate theoretical expectations of as-yet-unobserved classes into a functioning algorithm.

 Either way, the SensiML toolkit makes it possible to quickly create embedded predictive classification algorithms capable of executing locally in real-time on the sensor microcontroller.
 Application developers can utilize the knowledge contained in existing datasets to automatically generate code or have access to our entire library of transforms, feature extractors and classifiers to customize behaviors where sufficient data for ML training lacks.
-Much like the wizard and experts modes found in tax preparation software, SensiML provides both a highly automated process and a fully user managed algorithm build flow and the ability to jump back and forth as desired.
+SensiML provides both a highly automated process and a fully user managed algorithm build flow and the ability to quickly generate fully functioning firmware quickly that implements accurate classifiers best suited to the application.
 This allows expert users the potential for extending beyond basic anomaly detection even in cases where historical fault data is insufficient to develop empirically trained models.

 High Speed Inspection and Sorting Processes